tobyhodges/pangenomics-workbench/episodes/02-downloading-genomes.md

 which means is in a nucleotide `fasta` format.
 Let's move the file to the `agalactiae_515/` directory and remove the extra content that we will not use again in this lesson.

-> ## MD5SUMS file
-> Apart from the fasta file that we wanted, a file called `MD5SUMS` was also downloaded.
-This file has a unique code that identifies the contents of the
-> files of interest, so you can use it to check the integrity of your downloaded copy.
-We will not cover that step in the lesson but you can check
-> this [article](https://www.geeksforgeeks.org/md5sum-linux-command/) to see how you can use it.
-{: .callout}

 ~~~
 $ mv agalactiae_515/refseq/bacteria/GCF_012593885.1/GCF_012593885.1_ASM1259388v1_genomic.fna agalactiae_515/.
 $ rm -r agalactiae_515/refseq